zicher3d-org/domemaster-stereo-shader/arnold/Arnold-DomemasterStereo-src/docs/readme.md

 - Daniel Ott created the original 2D `domeAFL_FOV`, and `domeAFL_WxH` lens shaders for mental ray.

 ## Version History ##

+### Version 0.2 - 2014-12-20 ###

+Updated the minimum `Zero Parallax Sphere` and  `Zero Parallax Distance` values in the DomemasterStereo and LatLongStereo shaders to 0.001 to support smaller camera scales.

 ### Version 0.1 - 2014-11-01 ###